George Bayer: Early life

-Bayer was born in Bremerton, Washington.

-College career
+Born and raised in Bremerton, Washington, Bayer was one of five brothers who grew up in a house near a country club.
+After graduation from Bremerton High School in 1943 during World War II, Bayer enlisted in the U.S. Navy and served for three years.

-Bayer attended the University of Washington and was a member of the football team from 1946–1949; he played in the 1949 East-West Shrine Game.
+Bayer attended the University of Washington in Seattle, was a lineman on the Husky football team from 1946–1949, and played in the 1949 East-West Shrine Game.

 Professional career

+Football career

-After college, he was drafted by the Washington Redskins in the 20th round (253rd overall).
-He was released by the Redskins and played for the Brooklyn Brooks and Richmond Arrows of the minor league American Football League in 1950.
+Selected by the Washington Redskins in the twentieth round (253rd overall) of the 1950 NFL draft, Bayer was released by the Redskins and played for the Brooklyn Brooks and Richmond Arrows of the minor league American Football League in 1950.

+Golf career

-Bayer did not begin playing golf professionally until he was 29 years old; he started in golf as a caddie at Kitsap Golf and Country Club, which is located between Silverdale, Washington and his hometown of Bremerton.
+Bayer did not begin playing golf professionally until he was 29 years old; he started in golf as a caddie in his youth at Kitsap Golf and Country Club, located between Silverdale and his hometown of Bremerton.

-At 6-foot-5-inches tall and 230 pounds, the power that Bayer could generate was astonishing.
-He was known for booming 300-yard drives.
+At and 230 lb, the power that he could generate was astonishing, and he was known for booming 300-yard drives.
 Bayer won four times on the PGA Tour in a four-year period made remarkable by the fact that he played in an era of inconsistently wound balls; and laminated maple or persimmon clubs that were made for players of average height (5'9" tall) and build (160 pounds).
 His achievements came in an era when golf equipment was simply not available for extremely tall or extremely short people.
 He also won the par-3 contest at the Masters Tournament in 1963.

+Bayer's best result in a major championship was at the PGA Championship in 1962 at Aronimink; he tied for third with Jack Nicklaus, three strokes behind winner Gary Player.

-Bayer also played on the Senior PGA Tour.
-His best year on that circuit was 1984, when he finished 21st on the money list with $64,491 in earnings.
-His last appearance in competitive golf was at the 2002 Liberty Mutual Legends of Golf.
+Bayer later played on the Senior PGA Tour; his best year was 1984 at 21st on the money list with $64,491.
+His last appearance in competitive golf was at the Liberty Mutual Legends of Golf in April 2002, less than a year before his death.

 Personal life

-Bayer suffered a fatal heart attack at home in Palm Springs, California while dining with his wife, golfer Bob Goalby, and Goalby's wife.
+At age 77, Bayer suffered a fatal heart attack at home in Palm Springs, California while dining with his wife, golfer Bob Goalby, and Goalby's wife.